-These online betting destinations provide the only legal source for Americans to bet on the Super Bowl outside of Las Vegas, Nevada.
+These online betting destinations provide a legal source for Americans to bet on the Super Bowl outside of Las Vegas, Nevada.
 Part of the reason why offshore markets attract the most traffic is due to their promotional bonus incentives that give players more money to wager with at no additional cost.
 They also have more betting lines than most land-based sportsbooks, including a variety of props and alternative lines that keep things interesting.

 Most Trusted US Friendly Sportsbook

-For Betting On Super Bowl 52
+For Betting On Super Bowl 53

 Super Bowl betting lines attract more US bettors than any other sports event that takes place all year.
 For those of you interested in wagering on the NFL's biggest championship game, we can recommend Bovada Sportsbook without hesitation.
 Owned and operated by the Bodog brand, Bovada is legally licensed and regulated, and is among the most trusted US friendly online sportsbooks in the business.

 Bovada has a proven history of high quality service, attractive bonus offers and fast payouts.
 They feature a host of Super Bowl betting lines and wagering options, including a substantial range of prop bets.
-You will find mobile access to all of their lines, live betting options and a 50% welcome bonus worth up to $250 for betting on Super Bowl 52.
+You will find mobile access to all of their lines, live betting options and a 50% welcome bonus worth up to $500 for betting on Super Bowl 53.

 Is It Legal To Bet On The Super Bowl?